Name of Firm Contact

 What do we look for in our Clerks?

-At Baker McKenzie, we look for well-rounded, motivated individuals – who share our global perspective; who are intellectually curious and have sound academics; who display business acumen and are practical in their approach; who enjoy a challenge and seek new opportunities; who like taking responsibility and getting things done; who express themselves confidently while staying open to new ideas; who strive to provide excellent service to their clients; and who seek a friendly and inclusive culture that encourages making a difference to our local and global communities.
+Baker McKenzie looks for people who genuinely want to work with us and who understand our unique offering and position in the market.
+We look for well-rounded, motivated individuals who share our global perspective; who are intellectually curious and have sound academics; who display business acumen and are practical in their approach; who enjoy a challenge and seek new opportunities; who like taking responsibility and getting things done; who express themselves confidently while staying open to new ideas; who strive to provide excellent service to their clients; who seek a friendly, diverse, and inclusive culture; and who take seriously our role in making a difference to our local and global communities.

 At Baker McKenzie, our Clerkship Program is primarily aimed at students in the penultimate year of their law degree, however, students in their final year may also be considered.
-Graduate offers will be made after the Clerkship to those who meet our performance criteria, for commencement in 2019 and 2020 only.
+Graduate offers will be made after the Clerkship to those who meet our performance criteria, for commencement in 2020 and 2019 only.